emailjs-com/emailjs-flutter/README.md

 ## Intro

 EmailJS helps to send emails directly from your code.
-No large knowledge is required – just connect EmailJS to one of the supported email services, create an email template, and use our SDK to trigger an email.
+No server is required – just connect EmailJS to one of the supported email services, create an email template, and use our SDK to trigger an email.